cornell-ece6745/ece6745-docs/docs/ece6745-tut00-remote-access.md

 Desktop application to log into the `ecelinux` servers to provide us a "virtual desktop" which we can then use to start Linux GUI applications.

+### 5.1.
+Installing Microsoft Remote Desktop on Your Laptop/Workstation

 Start by installing the Microsoft Remote Desktop application.
 On Windows, simply use the _Start Menu_ to search for _Microsoft Remote Desktop_.
 On Mac OS X, download Microsoft Remote Desktop from the App Store:

  - <https://apps.apple.com/us/app/windows-app/id1295203466>

+### 5.2.
+Starting and Configuring Microsoft Remote Desktop

 Start Microsoft Remote Desktop and _Connections > Add PC_ from the menu.
 For the hostname we recommend choosing a specific `ecelinux` server so